-The guards and administrators of this Auschwitz-of-the-mind cult seek to convince themselves that - with their minds alone - they can alter the physical conditions of the world; however, all that's been achieved is that a weird sort of control over how the world can be spoken of has been laid-down and enforced.
-Those having brains enough to contest the rubbish-notion that on a Myspace group, reality can be trumped (that by equivocating bio-terms, sexual selection leaves insect species untouched and that 400 years of physics are potty as constants are actually inconstants) have left or become pariahs.
+The guards and administrators of this Auschwitz-of-the-mind cult try to convince themselves that - with their minds alone - they can alter the physical conditions of the world; however, all that's been achieved is that a weird sort of control over how the world can be spoken of has been laid-down and enforced.
+Those having brains enough to contest the rubbish-notion - that on a Myspace group, reality can be trumped (e.g. by equivocating bio-terms, sexual selection leaves insect species untouched and that 400 years of physics are potty as constants are inconstants) have left or become pariahs.

 A similar, though less extreme thinking-cramp pervades politics.
 The ideas that many politicians express do not fit how the world is arranged.
 Here's a charming example.
 In the words of the horrible Prime Minister of Great Britain Gordon Brown:

 " the cannabis on the streets is now of a lethal quality and we really have got to send out a message to young people"

 Given the level of cannabis consumption in the UK (higher than the US) - should it cause lethal episodes - evidence for this claim would appear.
 It would manifest itself in the form of (among other things) corpses piling-up, morgues busting at their seams and fresh graves proliferating.
 All with an intact sight would witness these outcomes with their own eyes.
 No doubt about the supposed lethality of pot could be (rationally) denied.
-Should the consumption of pot cause death, many of the former pot-people would only be found - stiff in their graves.
+If the consumption of pot caused death, then many of the former pot-people would only be found - stiff in their graves.

-Politicians make obscene claims about things happening in the world, and these claims are (usually) adopted as true by the media and by the majority of a nation's citizenry - despite these things not happening.
+Politicians make obscene claims about things happening in the world, and these claims are (usually) adopted as true by the media and by a majority of the nation's citizenry - despite these things not happening.
 Their counter-realism runs: Even though something does not happen, it happens.
 A claim about the world is true - despite (or because) of the claim being false.
 No correspondence, no link, no correlation between the politicians' words and events, operating in the world, is (generally) required to gin-up support for their wretched policies.